Mambo-Token/Solidcoins/FRANC.md

 ## The Goal of $FRANC
 The goal of $Franc and other solidcoins is to make using stablecoins obsolete.
 The goal is to replace the need of stablecoins to about 80-90%.
-The goal is to be part of the movement to get take back the control over money used for daily life payments into the hand of people, decentralized.
+The goal is to be part of the movement to take back the control over money used for daily life payments into the hand of people, decentralized.
-While Mambo is private, the concepts of solidcoins are easy and can be copied and immitated by others - and we would like to see that.
+While Mambo is private, the concepts of solidcoins are easy and can be copied and imitated by others - and we would like to see that.
 The fact that anybody can launch his/her own solidcoin - makes it decentralized.
 It's like anybody can create a mememcoin - that's out of central control.
 So are solidcoins, since they are not stablecoins.
 The free market then  will decide in a decentralized way wich solidcoins are used.
-If people have the choice to choose between different coins manage by private teams, that can be considered as decentral, since it's the free market, and not a central entity.
+If people have the choice to choose between different coins managed by private teams, that can be considered as decentral, since it's the free market, and not a central entity.
 And they can be replace by others if things do not work as they should.

 ## Roadmap or $Franc
 That being said, we aim to make $Franc and our other solidcoins over time as decentralized as possible.
 We plan to implement market maker trading robots - once Kaspa has smart contracts.
-We plan to write to whole token managment into smart contracts.
+We plan to write the whole token managment into smart contracts.
 We plan to make $Franc and other solidcoins working completely trustless.
 In thhe beginnin, it must be managed unto the prescribed direction.
 We plan to create a sort of DAO - but most so called DAO are a farce, that's just a form of plutocracy (whalescracy), still better than centralized stuff.
 We plan to make ourselves finally superfluous.
 ...
 Next steps: If enough $Franc are sold into circulation, we can open an LP on real Dexes.
-Hopefully there will be Dexes with possibility to open LP's with to tokens of choice.
+Hopefully there will be Dexes with possibility to open LP's with two tokens of choice.
 So we could pair two solidcoins in a LP.

 ## Characteristic and price of $FRANC solidcoin
 Originally $Franc was soft pegged on the price of Toblerone chocolate - correlated to CHF, but with an annual growth rate of abotu 6%.